unicode-org/message-format-wg/spec-formatting.md

 To perform case selection:

 1. Resolve the value of each `select` entry.
-1. Consider each _key_ of `cases` in their specified order.
+1. Consider each `key` of `cases` in their specified order.
-1. If every _key_ value matches the corresponding resolved value of `select` or its fallback value, select the current case.
+1. If every `key` value matches the corresponding resolved value of `select` or its fallback value, select the `value` of the current case.
    If the selection made use of at least one fallback value, include a `meta` value `selectResult: 'fallback'` in the resolved value of this message.
 1. If no case is selected: